zenml-io/zenml/examples/failure_and_success_hooks/README.md

 - `StepContext`: You can pass an object inside a hook of type `StepContext` to get access to information such as pipeline name, run name, step name etc
-- `BaseParameters`: You can pass a `BaseParemeters` inside the step
+- `BaseParameters`: You can pass a `BaseParameters` inside the step
 - `Exception`: In case of failure hooks, if you add an `Exception` argument to the hook, then ZenML passes the Exception that caused your step to fail.